upenn-embedded/final-project-s25-stack-overflowers/README.md

 *How will you demonstrate your device on demo day?
 Will it be strapped to a person, mounted on a bicycle, require outdoor space?
 Think of any physical, temporal, and other constraints that could affect your planning.*

-We will demonstrate our device on demo day by showing it printing braille writing from the keyboard onto paper.
-Some physical constraints are that we need to have enough table space for the keyboard and the braille stamp and because we are stamping letter-by-letter, printing out a word or a short phrase will be more realistic than a full sentence.
+We will demonstrate our device on demo day by entering in text to the keyboard, which will then be displayed on the LCD and then printed in braille by the stepper motor which will rotate to position the correct letter and the linear actuator which will stamp it down.
+Some physical constraints are that we need to have enough table space for the keyboard, LCD container, stepper motor, and paper.
+Because we are stamping the text out letter-by-letter, printing out a word or a short phrase will be more realistic to demonstrate out project without excessive time delay.
+At the end of the demo, the user can feel the braille stamped out on the paper, and can also compare it against the text on the LCD.

 ### 9. Sprint Planning